“The trail is the thing, not the thrill of the trail. Travel too fast and you’ll miss what you’re travelling for.”

 - Your seat or bunk assignment will be based on what was indicated on your ticket.
 If someone other than you occupies your assigned seat or bed, tell the boat crew.

-- If you’re on economy accommodation then expect that you will be staying for the rest of your journey together with the other passengers on a non-air-conditioned, crowded, noisy, and a bit of chaotic surrounding.
+- If you’re in an Economy Accommodation, then expect that you will be staying for the rest of your journey together with the other passengers in a non-air-conditioned, crowded, noisy, and a bit of chaotic surrounding.

 - And oh, you might wondering why do most Filipinos carries almost every stuff inside their house when they travel?
-That was a question asked by a puzzled foreign guy…a question were only Filipino travelers knows the exact answer.
+That was a question asked by a puzzled foreign guy…a question were only us flipino travelers knows the exact answer.

-- Never leave your bag open or display any valuables – laptop, smartphone, jewelry, money- to anyone especially if your on a crowded room or public places (a disaster waiting to happen).
+- Never leave your bag open or display any valuables anywhere- laptop, smartphone, jewelry, money- to anyone especially if your on a crowded room or dining places (a disaster waiting to happen).

-- Person with disability will find it a little difficult while on-board a ferry as most do not have facilities that would address their needs.
+- Person with disability will have a little difficulty while on-board a ferry as most do not have facilities that would address their needs.

-- If you are traveling on an overnight ferry, the best time to visit the toilet is during late at night wherein almost all people are asleep, and more likely toilets are cleaned and sanitized.
+- If you are traveling on an overnight ferry, the best time to visit the toilet is during late at night wherein almost all people are asleep, and more likely toilets are cleaned at least.

-- If you’re traveling on a short distance trip and you can’t live with the toilet, try to hold on it for a while.
-Or visit a comfortable toilet before boarding a ferry boat.
+- If you’re traveling on a short distance trip and you dreaded the smelly toilet, try to hold on it for an hour, until you got off the boat- if it is bearable.

 - Almost all toilet found on every ferry do not have hand soap in a soap dispenser, neither do have any toilet paper on its tissue paper holder.

-- Expect that toilet flush isn’t working, more likely you will be using a bucket!
+- Expect that toilet flush isn’t working as well, more likely you will be using a bucket system.

 - Toilet exhaust fan maybe working maybe not.

-- Neither have any hand washing facilities near mess area, more often you need to visit toilet room to wash your hand.
+- Neither have any hand washing facilities near dining area, more often you need to visit toilet room to wash your hand after you eat.

 - The general practice is you bring your own toiletries or buy it in a store on-board.

 - Let me reiterate that what you pay is what you get.
-You choose for a budget accommodation then expect those mentioned above inconveniences.
+You choose for a budget accommodation then expect those inconviniences mentioned above.